ldt4ssc/ldt4ssc.github.io/docs/communities_content/Cities_Network_Related_Initiatives.md

-**City networks and support programmes** strengthen local authorities by promoting collaboration, joint procurement, knowledge exchange, and training.
+**City networks and support programmes** strengthen local and regional authorities by promoting collaboration, joint procurement, knowledge exchange, and training.
 They act as multipliers, embedding digital twins and AI-enabled services in communities of practice.

 ## NetZeroCities